poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 ## p.p.s.
 How does Copilot compare?

-Microsoft seem to be one of the better ones in terms of environmental commitments.
+Microsoft seem to be one of the relatively better ones in terms of environmental commitments.
 They recently announced [reaching their 100% renewable energy target](https://www.wsj.com/articles/microsoft-says-it-has-reached-its-100-renewable-electricity-target-2d286469).
 However, that's with off-setting; "critics say it is still burning fossil fuels from the grid".

 On water use, it's bad.
 Microsoft are [projecting that their data centre water use will more than double by 2030, including in places that face shortages](https://www.nytimes.com/2026/01/27/technology/microsoft-water-ai-data-centers.html).